elasticdog/elasticdog-com/quartz/content/Inbox.md

 ---

+- Three interrelated topics on spelling alphabets, mnemonic encoding (pgp, signal fingerprints), and word lists.
+Clarity of communication (password character ambiguity), related to encoding schemes (Code book), cultures, internationalization.
+Licensing as well (Lexibomb word list).

+- Preservation of knowledge or work (word lists), how do you make an archive discoverable?
+Related to lost knowledge, bit rot, and what is important to retain from history?

+- Important design goals with CI surrounding spellout.
+Related to journey of using CUE, then reusable workflows, not needing local dependencies for a release process, etc.

 - Fascination with precision and measurement being about relation to other things.
 Re-watch Adam Savage's gauge block video, he touched on a lot of interesting points.
 Part of my appreciation of watchmaking and complex mechanical systems.

 - Modern day life vs speed of evolution.
 Instincts regarding food, relation to The Comfort Crisis.